Real open books and real contact structures: Real Giroux correspondence

+Note that the local model of the 2-skeleton near a vertex can be modified further as in \cite[Etape.5]{vau} so that the edges (denoted $b$) which were added in the 1-skeleton in the paragraph above can be considered in the $xy$-plane.
+Hence after introducing these last edges, we may suppose that Figure~\ref{lok} still depicts the most general case. }

 Given $(M,\xi,c_{M})$ take a real contact cell decomposition.
-The {\it real ribbon} of the 1-skeleton $G$ is a compact surface $R$ with boundary such that (i) $c_{M}$ acts on $R$ reversing the orientation, (ii) $R$ retracts onto $G$ and (iii) $R$ is tangent to $\xi_p$ if and only if $p\in G$.
-It is easy to see that any invariant Legendrian graph has a real ribbon.
+A {\it real ribbon} of the 1-skeleton $G$ is a compact surface $R$ with boundary such that { (i) $c_{M}$ acts on $R$ reversing the orientation, (ii) $R$ retracts onto $G$ and (iii) $T_p R$ is arbitrarily close to $\xi_p$ along $G$.

+By taking a sufficiently small equivariant regular neighborhood of $G$, one can choose an equivariant, properly embedded surface in this neighborhood which satisfies the conditions above.
+Furthermore one can always find a ribbon for which $\xi_p=T_p R$ on $G$ away from the vertices of $G$.
+In fact, the standard neighborhood of a Legendrian arc presently gives a local model for the ribbon away from the vertices of $G$.
+As for the neighborhood of a { (real)} vertex of $G$ of valency $k$, we consider the real Darboux ball near the origin in $\R^3$ with $\pi$-rotation about $x$-axis,

+and the surface $W \subset D^3$ that is the union of a small disk $Y$ in $xy$-plane centered at 0 and $k$ radially directed {\em wings} $W_1,\ldots,W_k$ as in Figure~\ref{kurdela}(a).
+The wings are such that each contains a part of a ray out of 0 in $xy$-plane.
+For instance one can think of the following parametrization for $W_j$ and then round the corners.
+Consider a small secant $J$ of $Y$ with its midpoint on a ray $\rho$ and perpendicular to $\rho$.
+The wing $W_j$ is ruled by the family $J_t$ obtained by rotating $J$ around its midpoint faster than $\eta=\ker\beta$ while moving along $\rho$.
+Once some $J_{t_0}$ lies in $\eta$, we rotate the line segment with $\eta$.
+The wing $W_j$ traversed in this way is tangent to $\eta$ along $\rho$ from $t_0$ on and one can check that those are the only points of $W_j$ where $W$ is tangent to $\eta$.
+The only point of tangency in $Y$ is the origin.

+In the real case, the wings are to be chosen equivariant altogether.
+This is a local model for the (real or not) ribbon near a vertex into which no matter how many edges go.
+Observe that $d\alpha=2dx\wedge dy$ restricts to an area form on $W$ and the vector field $\partial_z$ is a contact vector field transverse to $W$, making it convex.
+The dividing set is empty.
+Note also that $\partial W$, and by definition $\partial R$, is transverse to the contact planes.

+Through these observations one can immediately see that the conditions (required in \cite[pages~22,23]{et}) for the dividing set on a ribbon and the relation with the Reeb vector field are satisfied.
+This latter was expected since we know that the support relation is equivalent to existence of an isotopy having the contact planes arbitrarily close to the tangent planes in compact domains of the pages (see e.g. \cite[Lemma~3.5]{et}).}

+{ Note that our model for a ribbon is exactly the one constructed in \cite[Etape.5]{vau} with the slight modification we have proposed just after the proof of Lemma~\ref{hucreleme}. }

-\begin{lemma} The boundary $B$ of a real ribbon $R$ in $(M,c_M)$ is the binding of a real open book that supports the real contact structure $\xi$. \end{lemma}
+{ Now we are ready to state} \begin{lemma} The boundary $B$ of a real ribbon $R$ in $(M,c_M)$ is the binding of a real open book that supports the real contact structure $\xi$. \end{lemma}